alejandro-garnung-ctic/material-alch3mist/README.md

 ComfyUI is the visual interface that orchestrates the pipeline for generating images and textures with FLUX.
 It allows designing, running, and modifying node-based workflows in a modular way, without writing code.

 The flows we utilized are available in raw JSON format, ready to import in ComfyUI, [here](https://github.com/alejandro-garnung-ctic/material-alch3mist/tree/main/flows).

+[Here](https://github.com/alejandro-garnung-ctic/material-alch3mist/blob/main/flows/flux-kontext-texture-wizar3d/flux-kontext-texture-wizar3d.json) is available the JSON of the final flow of the project, where one can test the full functionality of our specialized model.

 ## AI Toolkit - OSTRIS